 The price at which the output from the generating assets is sold is a factor of both wholesale electricity prices and Government subsidies.
 The selling price is often fixed in the medium term under power purchase agreements.
 For periods outside the terms of these agreements the assumed future prices are estimated using external third party forecasts which take the form of specialist consultancy reports.
-Half of the operational investee companies owned by the ordinary share fund had a fixed price electricity contract in place as at the year end.
-The average remaining tenor of these fixed price power purchase agreements ("PPAs") was 6.4 years.
-Of the operational investee companies owned by the "C" share fund 56% had a fixed price electricity contract in place as at the year end.
-The average remaining tenor of these PPAs was 6.7 years.
-The PPAs of the operational investee companies owned by the "D" share fund were all variable electricity price contracts.
+The hydro-electricity assets can opt into a floor price each year under the Feed-in Tariff arrangements, which gives these assets a floor on the price of electricity sales.
+In respect of each share fund, the percentage of investee companies with a fixed electricity price and the average remaining tenor of the fixed price is as follows: